MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 **People -** Edit [People web parts](https://support.microsoft.com/office/show-people-profiles-on-your-page-with-the-people-web-part-7e52c5f6-2d72-48fa-a9d3-d2750765fa05) in news post templates and on the **Get help** page.
 <br>

-**Video -** Edit the [Embed web part](https://support.microsoft.com/office/add-content-to-your-page-using-the-embed-web-part-721f3b2f-437f-45ef-ac4e-df29dba74de8) on the **Message from our CEO** page to point to a YouTube video or an internat video link.
+**Video -** Edit the [Embed web part](https://support.microsoft.com/office/add-content-to-your-page-using-the-embed-web-part-721f3b2f-437f-45ef-ac4e-df29dba74de8) on the **Message from our CEO** page to point to a YouTube video or an intranet video link.
 Use the [Stream web part](https://support.microsoft.com/office/use-the-stream-web-part-b97fa87c-1337-4271-a059-17f0d2b26e8b#:~:text=The%20Stream%20web%20part%20will%20display%20a%20Stream,and%20DoD%20or%20Office%20365%20operated%20by%2021Vianet.) to display an existing Stream video.
 <br>

 #### Edit the change management checklist